-Partial Hospitalization (only available for adults in certain counties, but minors may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment irrespective of their county of residence)

-- Partial Hospitalization services feature 20 or more hours of clinically intensive programming per week, as medically necessary.
-Partial hospitalization programs typically have direct access to psychiatric, medical, and laboratory services, as well as meeting the identified needs which warrant daily monitoring or management, but which can be appropriately addressed in a clinically intensive outpatient setting.
+- Beneficiaries under age 21 may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment regardless of their county of residence. - Partial Hospitalization services include 20 or more hours of clinically intensive programming per week, as medically necessary.
+Partial hospitalization programs typically have direct access to psychiatric, medical, and laboratory services and meet the identified needs which warrant daily monitoring or management but which can be appropriately addressed in a clinically intensive outpatient setting.
 Services may be provided in person, by synchronous telehealth, or by telephone. - Partial Hospitalization services are similar to Intensive Outpatient Services, with an increase in the number of hours and additional access to medical services being the main differences. - The Orange County Plan does not offer this level of care.